 With dozens of public green spaces, an award-winning children's museum offering free and discounted days and inexpensive restaurants serving up Midwest mainstays, Indy is a genuinely budget-friendly destination.

-Have a family day out at White River State Park
+1. Play at White River State Park

 Any no-spend day in Indianapolis should begin at White River State Park.
-This urban park is the perfect central place to meet friends for a picnic, read a book in the sunshine, walk the paved paths or simply take in views of the city from a park bench.
-If you decide you want to spend some money, this downtown green space houses the TCU Amphitheater, Victory Field and the Indianapolis Zoo.
+This urban park is the perfect central place to meet friends for a picnic, read a book in the sunshine, have a family day, walk the paved paths or simply take in views of the city from a park bench.

-Soak in the city sights along the Canal Walk
+2. Stroll along the Canal Walk

 Indianapolis, Indiana, USA